memphis-cs/demo-project-github-workflow/docs/individual_assignment_specs_iter_1.md

 ### Task: Add an about Bob page
 - Description: Add a page that tells about Bob.
 Add a link to the page on the home page.
 Involves adding a route for the page, adding a controller action to PagesController, adding a view for the page, and updating the home page with a hyperlink.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: Run web server and open bob page.
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: Completed as planned.
-- Issue: xxx (Issue Number; filled in at end of iteration)
+- Issue: #2
-- Pull Request: xxx (Pull Request Number; filled in at end of iteration)
+- Pull Request: #4